walls-of-doom/walls-of-doom/README.md

 Walls of Doom is a minimalistic [platformer](https://en.wikipedia.org/wiki/Platform_game) written in C++ using SDL 2.

-The game was written in [ANSI C](https://en.wikipedia.org/wiki/ANSI_C), but I decided to move on to a safer and more modern language.
-However, several parts of the codebase are still just pure C code.
+The game was originally written in [ANSI C](https://en.wikipedia.org/wiki/ANSI_C), but I decided to rewrite it using C++, a safer and more productive language.
+However, this is an ongoing effort and several parts of the codebase are still just C code.

-The game should work under Windows, Linux, and everything that SDL 2 supports.
+The game should work under Windows, Linux, and everything else that SDL 2 supports.

 See [the GitHub issue tracker](https://github.com/walls-of-doom/walls-of-doom/issues) and have a look at [the releases page](https://github.com/walls-of-doom/walls-of-doom/releases).

-Because of old decisions, the game is resolution-dependent.
-You can tweak the settings file to change the window size.
+The physics simulation is resolution-bound, therefore on a very high resolution you will get more pixels per tile and - consequently - a more fine-grained simulation.

 ## Screenshot